-- Special Needs Alliance: Long-term financial planning is complex for families, particularly around issues related to a loved one's special needs.
-This site offers information about government programs, ABLE accounts, special needs trusts, condition-specific organizations and related information.
+- Special Needs Alliance: Long-term financial planning is complex for families, particularly around issues related to a loved one's disability.
+This site offers information about government programs, ABLE accounts, special needs or supplemental trusts, condition-specific organizations and related information.

 - Understood.org: This organization provides a wealth of resources for parents, including template letters to request an individualized education program (IEP) and guidelines for approaching getting support for kids with learning and thinking differences.

 About the Author

 - ABLE National Resource Center.
 "What is ABLE?."
 Accessed September 17, 2020.